Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by LPV embedding

 with $\Delta_3\preceq0$.
 See \cite{MartinIQC} for a comparison of this cumulative and pointwise-in-time noise bound.
 Substituting the unknown noise matrix $D$ from \eqref{Data_LPV} immediately yields the set membership for the unknown coefficient matrices $\mathcal{A}$ and $B$

-By $\star$, the matrices on the right-hand side of $\cdot$ are abbreviated.
+By ``$\star$'', the matrices on the right-hand side of ``$\cdot$'' are abbreviated.

-Since $\Sigma_{\mathcal{A}, B}$ characterizes the set of all LPV systems consistent with the noise data, the ground-truth LPV system \eqref{LPV_SS} is contained within the set.
+Since $\Sigma_{\mathcal{A}, B}$ characterizes the set of all LPV systems consistent with the noisy data, the ground-truth LPV system \eqref{LPV_SS} is contained within the set.
 Therefore, finding a control policy, that stabilizes all LPV systems within $\Sigma_{\mathcal{A}, B}$, also stabilizes the ground-truth system.
 In contrast to the previous LPV approaches, here the data is corrupted by noise, and thereby the true system can not be exactly identified from data.
 This uncertainty adds conservatism to the controller design but can be handled by robust control techniques.

-In particular, \cite{LPV_set_membership} considers a convex polytopic scheduling space $\mathbb{P}$ with vertices $\omega_v,v=1,\dots,n_v,$ and a gain-scheduling controller $u(t)=K(p(t))x(t)$ with $K(p)=\sum_{v=1}^{n_v}c_vK_v, \sum_{v=1}^{n_v}c_v=1,$ and $\sum_{v=1}^{n_v}c_v\omega_v=p$.
-Therefore, the control gain $K(p)$ is a linear combination of control gains $K_v,v=1,\dots,n_v$.
-By Lemma 1 from \cite{LPV_set_membership}, finding for each vertex $\omega_v$ a control gain $K_v$, which stabilizes the LPV system for $p=\omega_v$, ensures that $u(t)=K(p(t))x(t)$ stabilizes the LPV system for all $p\in\mathbb{P}$.
-Hence, the controller synthesis for the LPV systems boils down to the robust stabilization of $n_v$ LTI systems with system matrices contained in the set membership \eqref{Set_mem_LPV}.
-The latter can be solved by \cite{vanWaarde} using a non-conservative S-Lemma.
+By Lemma 1 from \cite{LPV_set_membership}, the controller synthesis for LPV systems with convex polytopic scheduling space $\mathbb{P}$ boils down to the robust stabilization of the LTI systems with system matrices contained in the set membership \eqref{Set_mem_LPV} and scheduling parameters at the vertices $\mathbb{P}$.
+This can be solved by a non-conservative S-Lemma \citep{vanWaarde}.
 Thereby, also a controller design with performance guarantees is conceivable.
-In contrast to \cite{LPV_direct} with optimization variable $F(p)\in\mathbb{R}^{S\times n_x}$, the set-membership approach has the advantage that the number of optimization variables does not increase with the number of samples $S$.
+In contrast to \cite{LPV_direct}, the set-membership approach has the advantage that the number of optimization variables does not increase with the number of samples.

-To summarize this section, the data-based system representations for LTI systems by (i) the fundamental lemma by \cite{Willems}, (ii) the open- and closed-loop representation from \cite{PersisLinear}, and (iii) the set membership from \cite{vanWaarde} can successfully be adapted to LPV systems.
+Following a similar procedure, \cite{LPV_SetMem2} presents a set-membership approach for LPV systems using pointwise-in-time bounded noise.
+Moreover, the synthesis of a gain-scheduling feedback controller that ensures a robust invariant set w.r.t. bounded disturbance is investigated.